-When you’ve got student loan problems, there are lots of choices to be made.
+It can be difficult to get help for your student loan debt when you’ve got student loan problems - there are lots of choices to be made.
 From repayment options to dealing with private lenders, you’re facing a dizzying list of tasks to accomplish.

 Luckily, you’ve also got a number of places you can turn to as resources.
 As the amount of education debt has skyrocketed over the past decade, more companies have begun offering services to help borrowers.

 Before deciding how to tackle the problem, look into your needs and which solution is the best fit.
 Here are four ways to get help for your student loan debt.

 When it comes to federal student loans, the web is your best starting point for information and procedures.
 The U.S. Department of Education maintains an excellent web resource, as does the Consumer Financial Protection Bureau.

 Other sites such as FinAid, and podcasts dealing with student loan issues, are useful for the depth of information they provide.
 Beyond that, there are some excellent books you can pick up to gain an understanding of your choices.

 These do-it-yourself resources are excellent if you’re dealing only with federal student loans and are comfortable with solving your problem.
 For issues concerning private student loans or getting your federal loans out of default, you’re likely going to need the analysis that only a seasoned professional can provide.